 Tortoise use: This species has not been documented as Mojave desert tortoise diet or cover.

 Propagation, production, and cultivation: Seed chilled at 4°C for 35 days had 77% germination (Parkinson and DeBolt 2005).
-D. canescens has demonstrated high field establishment and seed viability (60-90%) when grown in cultivation (Tilley 2015), although seeds are difficult to clean (Tilley et al. 2014).
+Dietaria canescens has demonstrated high field establishment and seed viability (60-90%) when grown in cultivation (Tilley 2015), although seeds are difficult to clean (Tilley et al. 2014).

 Recoverability: In the Great Basin, this species is an early colonizer of disturbed sites, including burned areas (Koniak 1985; Tausch et al. 1995), and has been described as an effective competitor with the invasive Bromus tectorum (Tilley et al. 2014).
 This species also supports pollinators and resists heavy grazing in other Western landscapes (Hart 2001; Tilley et al. 2013).
-D. tanacetifolia is recommended in seed mixes because the seed has high viability and germination tolerance, and seedlings are less affected by cheatgrass than other native species (Barak et al. 2015).
-D. canescens that was present in the seed bank of semiarid grassland and shrub steppe was released from competition and increased in abundance after cheatgrass was suppressed by the pre-emergent herbicide imazapic (Elseroad and Rudd 2011).
+Dietaria tanacetifolia is recommended in seed mixes because the seed has high viability and germination tolerance, and seedlings are less affected by cheatgrass than other native species (Barak et al. 2015).
+Dietaria canescens that was present in the seed bank of semiarid grassland and shrub steppe was released from competition and increased in abundance after cheatgrass was suppressed by the pre-emergent herbicide imazapic (Elseroad and Rudd 2011).

 Echinocereus spp.
 Engelm.
 (Cactaceae)